princeminz/openwrt-printing-packages/README.md

 - see `opkg-install-printing-packages.sh` to see a suggestion of what to install.

-- tested against *Attitude Adjustment* (because that is what I have installed...).
+- tested against OpenWrt's development trunk.

-- Avahi is notified of printers added to Cups, and these will appear as *Air Printer*'s in iOS devices.

 ### Issues / Missing / TODO